cysouw/diathesis/text/c09_adverbials.md

 - Züge rosten an ihren Gleisen fest.^[~~DWDS~~: Die Zeit, 08.05.2002, Nr.
 20.]
 :::

 This construction only seems to occur with the resultatives *fest‑* and *los-*, similar to the delocative diathesis that is discussed in [@sec:adverbial-antiresultative].
-The case of *warmlaufen* seems to be an idiosyncrasy.
+The example of *warmlaufen* seems to be an idiosyncrasy.

 #### Attested verbs {.unnumbered}